ocaml-flambda/ocaml-jst/jane/doc/local-reference.md

 After the revision, the function should use O(1) stack space.

-`[%exclave]` terminates the current region, so values within it cannot be used inside `[%exclave]`.
+`[%exclave]` terminates the current region, so local values from that region cannot be used inside `[%exclave]`.
 For example, the following code produces an error because `x` would escape its region:

 ```